-With the Handset, the user can pick up and conduct calls in the usual manner.
+1 With the Handset, the user can pick up and conduct calls in the usual manner.

 2 The Microphone is used in the speakerphone mode.
-The Display provides intuitive support for telephone operation.
-3 With the Menu Key, the user/administrator can return to the Main Menu Screen.
-With the Navigation Keys, the user/administrator can navigate through the various phone functions.
-With the Soft Keys, the user/administrator can operate the phone's functions.
-Audio Keys: + and -: Increases/decreases the speaker/headset and handset volume.
+3 The Display provides intuitive support for telephone operation.
+4 With the Menu Key , the user/administrator can return to the Main Menu Screen.
+5 With the Navigation Keys , the user/administrator can navigate through the various phone functions.
+6 With the Soft Keys , the user/administrator can operate the phone's functions.
+7 Audio Keys: + and -: Increases/decreases the speaker/headset and handset volume.
 Mute: Turns off/on the microphone during conversations.
 Speaker: Turns on/off the hands-free mode (speakerphone).
-Headset: Switches the audio between handset/speakerphone and headset voice messages.

-The Notification LED visually signals incoming calls and new

-The Keypad is used for entering phone numbers and text.
+Headset : Switches the audio between handset/speakerphone and headset 8 The Notification LED visually signals incoming calls and new voice messages.
+9 The Keypad is used for entering phone numbers and text.
+10 The Out-of-Office Key provides an easy way to set up Call Deflection and DND.
+11 The Free programmable Keys can be set up with various functions defined by user.